dhananjaysinghar/python_fundamentals/README.md

 ---

-## How to import a package in python
+## How to import a package in python?
 ~~~
 import random

 print(dir(random)) # Show all methods inside package
 # help(random.randint) # Show the method definition
 ~~~
-### How to call methods / parameters inside package
+### How to call methods / parameters inside package?
 ~~~

 import sys